anthonychu/durable-entities-agents/README.md

     - Add the necessary Durable Functions and Durable Entities behind the scenes.
 Also enables
     - Enable an HTTP endpoint for interacting with the agent

-3. Call the agent in a session called `session123` using the HTTP built-in endpoint:
+3. Call the agent using the HTTP built-in endpoint.
+Specify the conversation session ID.
+If the session doesn't exist, it'll automatically create one:

     ```http
     POST http://localhost:7071/api/run_agent/haiku_agent/session123